 These standards are used by our product development teams both to reformulate existing products by improving their nutritional profile, as well as guide the development of new product offerings.
 To apply the PepsiCo Nutrition Criteria in a relevant way to our portfolio, we have a tiered set of unique criteria for 20 food categories.
 Products are evaluated based on their nutrient profile as well as dietary consumption patterns to determine which criteria should apply.

-With consumers around the world moving toward more nutritious options, we believe that growing our Everyday Nutrition portfolio is vital to the strength of our business.
-Our Everyday Nutrition portfolio includes products with nutrients like grains, fruits and vegetables, or protein, plus those that are naturally nutritious, like water and unsweetened tea.
-As part of our PwP 2025 agenda, we have set a goal that the rate of sales growth of our Everyday Nutrition portfolio will outpace the rate of sales growth in the balance of our portfolio.
+With consumers around the world moving toward more nutritious options, we believe that our portfolio of nutritious options is vital to the strength of our business.
+Our portfolio includes products with food groups like grains, fruits and vegetables, or protein, plus those that are complementary, like water and unsweetened tea.

-In 2017, we launched an innovative new apple pomace juice product in Russia under our J7 brand that has given our business a unique advantage in the category.
+In Russia, our apple pomace juice product under our J7 brand that has given our business a unique advantage in the category.
 Pomace is the edible part of fruits that is rich in fiber but is not typically used in mainstream juices.
 The addition of pomace to the fruit juice is a unique way to narrow the nutritional gap between drinking fruit juice and eating the fruit.
 The Russian apple pomace product, produced via a process patented by PepsiCo, gives consumers the same amount of fiber per serving as a whole apple.
 Beyond the nutritional and taste advantages, apple pomace also reduces food waste by using more parts of the apple in the product itself.

 Meeting Societal Nutritional Needs